Wales Cultural and Creative Support Scheme (WCCSS)

 12. Incentive effect

 The subsidy is designed to bring about a change of economic behaviour of the beneficiary.
-This principle will be considered to be met where the aid meets all the conditions set down in either the UK’s subsidy control regime or the EU Temporary Framework to support the economy in the context of the COVID-19 outbreak.
+This principle will be considered to be met where the aid meets all the conditions set down in either the EU Temporary Framework to support the economy in the context of the COVID-19 outbreak regarding schedule 1 or the UK’s subsidy control regime regarding schedule 2 and 3.

 In determining whether the individual intensity thresholds and the maximum subsidy intensities are respected, the total amount of public support for the aided activity or project shall be taken into account, regardless of whether that support is financed from local, regional, national or European Union sources.